Summary: Rules for the Direction of the Mind

 8.

-The doubtful, the probable, the uncertain must be avoided.
-This requirement, which is still found in the Meditations on First Philosophy, is fundamental in Descartes.
-If we introduce the doubtful into our reasoning by accepting merely probable arguments, then the hope of extending our knowledge is not so great as the risk of diminishing it
+The doubtful, the probable, and the uncertain must be avoided.
+This principle, which also appears in the Meditations on First Philosophy, is fundamental to Descartes' thought.
+If we introduce doubt into our reasoning by accepting merely probable arguments, then the hope of extending our knowledge is not so great as the risk of diminishing it

 9.

-On the contrary, we must seek the certain, the obvious, the necessary, and by thus ascending from certain propositions to certain propositions, discover indubitable truths.
+On the contrary, we must seek what is certain, evident, and necessary; and by ascending from one certain proposition to another, we may discover indubitable truths.

-However, it seems that these are very rare.
-Descartes answers that they are far more numerous than we think, and suffice to demonstrate rigorously innumerable propositions, on which they have hitherto been able to state nothing better than probabilities
+Yet, it might seem that such truths are very rare.
+Descartes replies that they are far more numerous than we think, and suffice to demonstrate rigorously innumerable propositions, on which they have hitherto been able to state nothing better than probabilities

 10.

-Yet it seems that no idea is the subject of a consensus on the part of the scientific community, and that no idea can be presented as an indubitable universal truth.
+Nevertheless, it seems that no idea commands consensus within the scientific community, nor can any idea be presented as an indubitable universal truth.

-In fact, there is one field in which such universal assent exists (at least in Descartes' time): it is arithmetic and geometry.
-These were to constitute a kind of model: the mind must strive to achieve human wisdom, adopting the same procedures and the same demand for certainty as found in mathematics.
+However, Descartes argues that there is one field in which such universal assent exists (at least in his time): it is arithmetic and geometry.
+These disciplines were to serve as a model: the mind should strive to attain human wisdom by adopting the same methods and the same demand for certainty as those found in mathematics.

 1 Les Règles pour la direction de l’esprit, le Livre de poche, Paris, 2002 p.75